AlexSummersDev/PlexPlay/README.md

 ## Recent Changes

+- ✅ **Replaced Live TV tab with Search tab** - Improved navigation with dedicated search at the bottom
+- ✅ **Added Plex video player** - Direct playback from Plex library with full controls
+- ✅ **Play from Plex button** - Instantly play content that's in your Plex library
+- ✅ **Full-screen video player** - Professional playback interface with seek controls
 - ✅ Added integrated search at bottom of Movies home screen
 - ✅ Plex library detection in search results with visual separation
 - ✅ Quick action buttons for download and trailer on search results